A family is in a severe auto accident that changes lives.

 Alex suffered from nightmares, living the crash over and over again in his sleep.

 Sarah would wake him and then rock him to sleep.
 He had emotionally become like a baby again and the therapist said that was normal.
 He was being home-schooled and going to rehab five days a week.
-He had crushing injuries to his legs where most of the bones were broken and the were pins, plates and grafts.
-He had a lot of pain so they gave him opoids for two months and then again when he was learning to walk with a walker.
+He had crushing injuries to his legs where bones were held together by pins, plates and grafts.
+He cried with pain so they gave him narcotics for two months and then again when he was learning to walk with a walker.
 He was so brave.

 Kenneth Barnham sat in his cell where he would spend the rest of his life.
-He never really felt remorse.
+He never really felt guilty.
 It was an accident, could've happened to anyone.
 But in spite of his lack of guilt, about fifty times a day, he felt a sharp pain in his chest, a squeezing.
-Every time he played cards, read or did anything enjoyable he felt this pain in his heart.
+Every time he played cards, read or did anything enjoyable, it felt like his heart was shredding.
+It brought tears to his eyes and occasionally he cried out loud.

 When it started happening they took him to the hospital and did a battery of tests.
 They couldn't find anything wrong.
 After all he had the heart of a previously healthy thirty-one year old man in him.